panaverse/learn-generative-ai/08_everything_Is_an_api/13_oauth2/01_basic_auth/readme.md

-# Build a Simple Login System Using Email & Password
+# Simple Login Using Email & Password

 Goal: Learn how to build a secure way for the frontend to authenticate with the backend, using a username and password.